Shruthi (film): Production

+R. B. Choudary, who held the overseas rights for Dwarakish's production Adutha Varisu, invited him to watch Pudhu Vasantham.
+Choudary agreed to give Dwarakish the remake rights at the cost he asked for when Dwarakish was not doing well financially.

 Initially Prabhu Deva was considered to play the lead role but left to choreograph for a Chiranjeevi film.
 Dwarakish saw Sunil while driving on the road and cast him in the film.
 It was through this film that Shruti, previously credited as Priyadarshini, got her screen name, which became her identity throughout her career.
 The film featured several newcomers and notably features Honnavalli Krishna in a leading role.
 The film was made on a low budget with the total remuneration of all of the actors being just ₹5000.

 Soundtrack

 All the songs are composed and scored by S. A. Rajkumar who also scored for the original Tamil film.
 The lyrics were written by Chi.
 Udaya Shankar, M. N. Vyasa Rao and R. N. Jayagopal.
 The song "Haadonda Naa Haduvenu" is based on "Pattu Onnu Naan Paadattuma" from the original.
 The songs were appreciated upon release.